xcart/xcart-docs/_pages/kb_en/look_and_feel/basic_skin_changes/changing_your_stores_welcome_text_and_banner_on_the_front_page.md

 ![xc5_banner_welcome_text.png]({{site.baseurl}}/attachments/ref_Id69E4GT/xc5_banner_welcome_text.png)

-## Changing the default Welcome message
+## Changing the Default Welcome Message

 One of the first things you might want to do while setting up your new X-Cart store is to remove or change the default Welcome message.